benhenshaw/breakfast/README.md

 # Breakfast
-Serial communication for UNIX and Windows.\
+Serial communication library for UNIX and Windows.\
 by Benedict Henshaw, 2019

+Just pop the file `breakfast.h` into your source folder, and `#include` it where you need it.

 This library works great for communicating with an [Arduino](https://www.arduino.cc/) via USB cable.
 You just need to find the name of the port it is connected to, which you can find under `Tools > Port` within the Arduino Editor.